 - Isolation from others, such as friends and family members

-- Participating in harmful behaviours
+- Participating in harmful behaviours such as drug or alcohol use

 - Developing obsessions with certain behaviours